 Louie Sibley's rise to the first team was at meteoric pace, so it's sometimes hard to remember the 2021/22 campaign will be only his second as a professional footballer.

-The club’s 2017/18 Academy Player of the Year has been with the Rams since joining the Under-8s and, despite being a second-year scholar, he penned professional terms ahead of the 2019/20 campaign.
+Sibley, who won the club's 2017/18 Academy Player of the Year, has been with the Rams since joining the Under-8s and, despite being a second-year scholar, he penned professional terms ahead of the 2019/20 campaign.

 Sibley’s rise through the Academy saw him become an established member of the Under-23s squad whilst still a first-year scholar, while he also impressed in the Under-18s as they were named as National Champions.

 The attack-minded midfielder made his senior debut off the bench in the Carabao Cup in the early stages of the 2019/20 season, before reverting back to the Under-23s to continue his development.

 He also featured, and starred, for the Under-19s in their UEFA Youth League campaign and scored a crucial goal in the knockout stages as Derby defeated German giants Borussia Dortmund.